instride-ch/pimcore-data-definitions/README.md

 });

 ```

+## Setter
+A Setter sets the data to the object as it would be needed.

+ - Objectbrick -> saves the data to an objectbrick
+ - Localizedfield -> saves the data to the specific language field
+ - Classificationstore -> Saves the data to a classificationstore field
+ - Fieldcollection -> Saves the data to a fieldcollection

+Of course, you can also implement your own Setters.
+Its basically the same as with Interpreters.

 ## Placeholders for Keys and Paths
 Import Definitions allow you to specify a key and a path for the objects.
 To be really generic, you can use pimcores placeholders for that.